archiejs/archiejs-docs/modules_faq.md

 # ArchieJs Modules - FAQ

+This document has some redundency (wrt other documents) and will try to be very brief.

 ## Q&A about modules

 ### Q. How are Archiejs modules are different from npm modules?